Ice formation in the Arctic during summer: false-bottoms: Introduction

-Our problem is a two-phase Stefan problem with two free boundaries.
-We shall follow the approach of A.Friedman (\cite{F}, Chap.8), which deals with a classical one-phase Stefan problem with one free boundary.
-We first reduce the problem to solving a system of integral equations with respect to $S_0(t)=S(h_0(t)-,t)$, $v_1(t)=T_x(h_0(t)-,t)$, $v_2(t)=T_x(h_0(t)+,t)$ and $v_3(t)=T_x(h_u(t)-,t)$, and then solve this system by contraction principle.
+Our proof follows the approach of A.Friedman \cite{F} (Chapter 8), which dealt with a classical one-phase Stefan problem with one free boundary.
+More precisely, we first reduce the problem to solving a system of nonlinear Volterra integral equations of the second kind and then solve this system by contraction principle.
+The remainder of the paper is divided into there sections.
+Section 2 is devoted to some preliminary results on Green functions and Volterra integral equations.
+In Section 3 we shall reformulate the problem to a system of nonlinear integral equations.
+In Section 4 we apply the contraction principle to prove the existence and uniqueness of a local solution for this system.

-\subsection{Preliminaries}
+\section{Preliminaries}